letoncse7/FastPayMagento2Extension/README.md

 Thank You!

-*** Note : If your are using Magento email service then you can use this module.
+*** Note : For the live Merchent ID please contact with integration@fast-pay.cash

 For any issue, feel free to contact any time.